How does this medication work? What will it do for me?

 Male infertility: Irreversible infertility may result from treatment with temozolomide.
 Therefore, men who may want to father a child in the future should seek advice on cryoconservation (freezing for long-term storage) of sperm prior to starting treatment.

-Pneumocystis carinii pneumonia (PCP): People who take temozolomide daily along with radiation may be at a higher risk of developing a serious form of pneumonia called Pneumocystis carinii pneumonia (PCP).
-If you are taking temozolomide daily along with radiation, your doctor will prescribe medication to help prevent PCP.
+Pneumocystis carinii pneumonia (PCP): People who take temozolomide daily along with radiation may be at a higher risk of developing a serious form of pneumonia called pneumocystis carinii pneumonia (PCP).
+If you are taking temozolomide daily along with radiation, your doctor may prescribe medication to help prevent PCP.
+Regardless of how you're taking temozolomide, your doctor will monitor you during your treatment for symptoms of PCP (e.g., cough that doesn’t go away, trouble breathing, fever).

 Vomiting: Nausea and vomiting are very common with temozolomide treatment.
 Antinausea medications taken before or after taking temozolomide may be recommended.